pexip/os-nghttp2/doc/sources/nghttpx-howto.rst

 If nghttpx is invoked with :option:`--http2-proxy` (or its shorthand :option:`-s`) option, it operates in HTTP/2 proxy mode.
-The supported protocols in frontend and backend connections are the same in `default mode`_.
-The difference is that this mode acts like forward proxy and assumes the backend is HTTP proxy server (e.g., Squid, Apache Traffic Server).
-HTTP/1 request must include absolute URI in request line.
+The supported protocols in frontend and backend connections are the same as in `default mode`_.
+The difference is that this mode acts like a forward proxy and assumes the backend is an HTTP proxy server (e.g., Squid, Apache Traffic Server).
+HTTP/1 requests must include an absolute URI in request line.

-By default, frontend connection is encrypted.
+By default, the frontend connection is encrypted.
 So this mode is also called secure proxy.
-If nghttpx is linked with spdylay, it supports SPDY protocols and it works as so called SPDY proxy.

-To turn off encryption on frontend connection, use ``no-tls`` keyword in :option:`--frontend` option.
+To turn off encryption on the frontend connection, use ``no-tls`` keyword in :option:`--frontend` option.

-The backend must be HTTP proxy server.  nghttpx supports multiple backend server addresses.
+The backend must be an HTTP proxy server.  nghttpx supports multiple backend server addresses.
 It translates incoming requests to HTTP request to backend server.
 The backend server performs real proxy work for each request, for example, dispatching requests to the origin